-Students will develop culinary knowledge and practical skills needed to be career-ready for entry-level culinary prep positions, including sanitation, safety, knife skills, use of small and large equipment, varied food preparation, nutritional values, receiving and storage, management, and employability skills.
+Students will develop culinary knowledge and practical skills needed to be career-ready for entry-level culinary prep positions; including sanitation, safety, knife skills, small and large equipment operations, varied food preparation, nutritional values, receiving and storage, management, and employability skills.

 Teaching Values and Committment

 We provide kids and clients a healthy learning environment that supports commitment in a team setting as well as fostering family values.

 We provide our students and clients the best opportunity to win in life is very important to our program and organization.
 These life skills will help are young adults thrive at home.